nokia/RED/docs/help/user_guide/launching/ui_elements.md

 ### Debug perspective

 RED uses standard eclipse **Debug** perspective when configuration is launched in debug mode.
-For more infromation about working with this perspective please take a look at [Debugging Robot](debug.md) topic.
+For more information about working with this perspective please take a look at [Debugging Robot](debug.md) topic.

 [Return to Help index](http://nokia.github.io/RED/help/)